 At the peak of the fraud last May, these apps were showing over 15 million advertisements per day.
 White Ops pointed out that the SDKs involved in the scam are not currently under investigation.

 White Ops further explains how this type of scam affects not only customers who download apps.
-Anyone who sells and buys advertising within the applications can be considered an injured party.
-In fact, as a result of these scams, trust in these means drops drastically, fueling prejudices and mistrust.
+All those who sell and buy advertising within the applications can be considered an injured party.
+In fact, because of these scams, trust in these means drops drastically, fueling prejudices and mistrust.